-He is honored to be a member of the Strategic Leadership Institute of New Mexico, as well as alumni of the Rockwood Leadership Institute’s Leading from the Inside Out Yearlong program.
-He is currently a board member of Art of Revolution, Movement Strategy Center and the Partnership for Working Families.
-He is also a traditional organic farmer, a yoga and meditation practitioner, working on developing a deeper spiritual practice, and is an avid bicyclist and soccer player.
+He is currently an “Integrated Voter Engagement Coach for the Groundswell Fund, coordinating the NM Inclusive Democracy Project, and supporting ONE Arizona in planning and strategic advising.
+He is honored to be a member of the Strategic Leadership Institute of New Mexico and an alumni of the Rockwood Leadership Institute’s Leading from the Inside Out Yearlong program.
+Tomas is currently a board member of Art of Revolution and Movement Strategy Center.

 Approach to Coaching: I approach my work like a social justice movement scientist, bringing a spirit of innovation and experimentation to my commitment to transform our world to be the world we see in our dreams.
 Using a clear Theory of Change, with an emphasis on that what we are doing is testing a theory to see if it changes what we want changed.